wellcomecollection/platform/docs/repositories.md

     [![Build Status](https://travis-ci.org/wellcometrust/scala-fixtures.svg?branch=master)](https://travis-ci.org/wellcometrust/scala-fixtures)

-*   [wellcometrust/sierra-streams-source](https://github.com/wellcometrust/sierra-streams-source): Is a Scala library that provides Akka Streams from objects in a [Sierra API][sierra].
+*   [wellcometrust/sierra-streams-source](https://github.com/wellcometrust/sierra-streams-source): Is a Scala library that provides Akka Streams from objects the [Sierra API](https://techdocs.iii.com/sierraapi/Content/titlePage.htm).

     Sierra is the library management system we use at Wellcome Collection, and one of the data sources for the platform.